Sinfully Spicy

 About My Recipe

-In this recipe, I make a simple yet fantastic fresh masala paste with aromatics like shallots, ginger, garlic, curry leaves, thai bird chillies and spices.
-The inspiration of the masala comes from south indian style "fish fry" recipes where a similar freshly ground masala is made on sil batta (stone grinder) and slathered on seafood before pan frying.
-Here, I bake the fish instead.
+• I prepare a fresh ground masala paste with aromatics like shallots, ginger, garlic, curry leaves, chillies and spices.
+The inspiration comes from south indian style "fish fry" dishes where a similar freshly ground masala is stone-ground and rubbed on seafood before pan frying.
+Here, I bake or air fry the fish instead which makes this recipe quite hands-off but still preserving the bold flavor.

 Action shot of fresh lemon squeezed on baked salmon.